-Jefferson County Planning and Development Services Department and FEMA also revealed a significant need for demolition in all of the unincorporated areas of the coby the April 2011 tornados.
+Jefferson County Planning and Development Services Department and FEMA also revealed a significant need for demolition in all of the unincorpos of the County that were impacted by the April 2011 tornados.

-Pleasant Grove, Alabama, Vestavia Hills, Alabama, North Smithfield Greenleaf Manor, Concord, and Warrior, Alabamaalso reported a significant need for debris removal.
+Pleasant Grove, Alabama, Vestavia Hills, Alabama, North Smithfield Greenleaf Manor, Concord, and Warrior, Alabama also reported a significant need for debris removal.